What perks and benefits should you be offering to your remote employees?

 It’s high time to treat remote workers well with amazing employee benefits.
 These benefits can help you improve employee engagement and, consequently, business revenue.

-This study stated that 72% of the workers believe increased employee benefits lead to job satisfaction.
+Studies stated that 72% of the workers believe increased employee benefits lead to job satisfaction.

 69% of employees say having a wider array of benefits would increase loyalty to their employer.